Experience Bible School

 To be in the world but not of the world (John 17:15-16, Romans 12:2).

-Schladming is a small, traditional Alpine village of 4,500 inhabitants.
-Your behaviour will be noticed and talked about by locals.
+Is a small, traditional Alpine village of 4,500 inhabitants.
+Your behavior will be noticed and talked about by locals.
 More than that, we “live in His sight” (Ephesians 1:4).
 That is an enormous privilege and responsibility.
-This is what Community Living in Christ looks like and why…

 You will also need to have personal spending money to cover additional expenses such as stationary and postage, telephone calls, toiletries, snacks and sightseeing.
 Remember of course your travel expenses to and from Tauernhof, as well as any additional travel plans you may have.
 Austria is fairly expensive.
 You may conveniently obtain cash through numerous local ATM’s with the use of a qualifying debit or credit card (PIN number required).